AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >[!IMPORTANT]
 >
 >After establishing to your first data connection and importing your first audience, you can then import multiple audiences from the existing data connection.
-When adding additional audiences, you'll begin from the [select audience](#select-audience) step, since all the prerequisite information from the other steps will be imported from the existing connection.
+When adding additional audiences, you'll begin from the [select audience](#select-audiences) step, since the data connection has already been established.

-A data connection is the source of data from where you are importing audiences into Real-Time CDP Collaboration.
+A data connection is the source of data from where you are sourcing audiences.
 Currently, the only supported data connection is Adobe Experience Platform.

-Any settings such as scheduling that you configure for your data connection are applied to all the audiences imported from this data connection.
+Any settings such as scheduling that you configure for your data connection are applied to all the audiences sourced from this data connection.

 >[!TIP]
 >
 >There is a separate workflow where you can view and edit your data connections.
 For more information, follow the [managing data connections](/help/guide/setup/manage-data-connection.md) guide.

-To begin adding you data connection, select **[!UICONTROL Add a new data connection]** and then select **[!UICONTROL Next]**.
+To begin adding your data connection, select **[!UICONTROL Add a new data connection]** and then select **[!UICONTROL Next]**.

 ![The Add audiences workspace with the Add a new data connection option highlighted.](/help/assets/setup/add-manage-audiences/add-data-connection.png)